angrykoala/koalagochi/README.md

 #Koalagochi

->   An online tamagochi based on a koala intended to use as a telegram bot
+>   :koala: An online tamagochi based on a koala intended to use as a telegram bot

 ##  Usage

-Create a telegram bot and set the token with an env variable `BOT_TOKEN`
+-   [x]   Create a telegram bot
+-   [x]   Set the token with an environtment variable `BOT_TOKEN`

 Alternatively you can create a file `key.json` and write your key in json format:
 ```javascript